Flepicvz/Mini-Motoring/README.md

 # Mini-Motoring
 Mini Motoring in beta SPOTIFY THING DOES NOT WORK IN SETTINGS CONTROLS ARE: wasd = movement, c = camera, scrollwheel = zoom, esc = menu, m = mod menu
+Pre requizites: have python installed, have ursina installed